cloudposse/build-harness/templates/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 - Describe high-level what changed as a result of these commits (i.e. in plain-english, what do these changes mean?)
 - Use bullet points to be concise and to the point.
--->
+- For terraform, use our automated testing https://docs.cloudposse.com/community/automated-testing/ -->

 ## why